banesullivan/scooby/README.md

           1.3.0 : scipy
           7.5.0 : IPython
           3.1.0 : matplotlib

+  RUH-ROH!
+These modules were either unavailable or the version attribute is unknown:

+    unavailable : foo

   Intel(R) Math Kernel Library Version 2018.0.3
   Product Build 20180406 for Intel(R) 64